-Description & explanation of curriculum, forms of academic assessment, and proficiency levels students take a test to determine the students' readiness for first and second grade.
+Description & explanation of curriculum, forms of academic assessment, and proficiency levels students are expected to meet

-- Beginning in the tenth grade, the High SchoolAssessmentProgram(HSAP) is administered.
-This test is in accordance with No Child Left Behind and measures students' academic achievement on high school academic standards. - To monitor student progress throughout the year, students in Grades 2-5are assessed by MAP(Measures of Academic Progress) to allow teachers diagnostic information in order to meet the needs of all students.
+To monitor student progress throughout the year, students in Grades 2-5 are assessed by MAP (Measures of Academic Progress) to allow teachers diagnostic information in order to meet the needs of all students.
 In addition, all students are given teacher-prepared and textbook-provided assessments.